Policies & Procedures (Back to top of page)

 Several college courses require additional fees to pay for laboratory hours and/or additional materials required for the course.
 All lab/materials fees are listed with courses in the Course Schedule.

-The College has partnered with Follett Bookstore to offer discounted rental prices for the College Success course.
+The College has partnered with Follett Bookstore to offer discounted prices for books and other required course material.
 The fee is included in your semester balance.
-A portion of the fee will be credited to student accounts after the book is returned.

-A $10.00 fee is added for each course that is dropped late.
+A $10.00 fee is added for each course that is dropped after the 50% period has ended.

 A fee of $125.00 is added to each course that a student is registered for but does not attend.
 Once an instructor marks the student as not attending, the course is removed along with the charges and the fee is added.